 Weight Loss and Cholesterol

-Why is that?
-Because studies have shown when overweight and obese individuals lost weight, their cholesterol levels typically went down.
+Studies have shown when overweight individuals lost weight, their cholesterol levels typically went down.

-And that means weight loss and cholesterol are something that should be taken seriously.
+And that means weight loss and cholesterol is something you should take seriously.

 What is Healthy Cholesterol?